moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_cells/_index.md

 ## Proposal

-Create a new Rate Limiting service for configuration of rate limits across all parts of GitLab.com and Cells.
-While this service will not be responsible for enforcing limits (throttling will still take place in Cloudflare, or RackAttack, for example), it will provide a consolidated catalogue of limits, as well as providing a mechanism to override any limits per Cells/Namespace.
+Create a new Rate Limiting interface for configuration of rate limits across all parts of GitLab.com and Cells.
+While this interface will not be responsible for enforcing limits (throttling will still take place in Cloudflare, or the application itself, for example), it will provide a consolidated catalogue of limits, as well as providing a mechanism to override any limits per Cells/Namespace.

 Pros:

 - Consolidation of the definitions of our limits into one place.
 This will streamline creating or changing any rate limits.
-- The catalogue can be pumped into documentation and published.
+- The catalog can be pumped into documentation and published.
 Changes here will be reflected in docs and streamline the documentation process, creating more transparency for users and keeping documentation up to date.
 - We are not rewriting throttling functionality, and will keep our swiss cheese model of rate limiting at different layers of the product.
 - We can build this to customise rate limits on a per cell basis, allowing more configuration per namespace / project / user / customer.

 Cons:

 - This does not solve the problem of easier triaging for support when a customer is throttled.
-- Not all application rate limiting configuration is currently exposed via an api.
+- Not all application rate limiting configuration is currently exposed via an API.
 We will need a product team to build this functionality for RackAttack limits or the ApplicationRateLimiter.
 - No obvious way to enforce use of this Rate Limiting Service as new services are created for GitLab.com.

 ## Design and implementation details